efgronski/k_means/README.md

-# k_means
+# K Means
+Learning Objectives:
-Learning Objectives: Implement a popular clustering algorithm for data analysis Practice using lists and dictionaries for computational problem solving
+- Implement a popular clustering algorithm for data analysis
+- Practice using lists and dictionaries for computational problem solving